s373r/trial-vpn-gathering/README.md

 python get-vpn.py
 ```

-If all test are pass, `credentials.txt` will be created :crystal_ball:
+If all test are passed, `credentials.txt` will be created :crystal_ball:

 Type `cat credentials.txt` to see them